nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/snippets-filters.md

 ## Overview

-Snippets allow Cluster Operators to insert NGINX configuration into different contexts of the NGINX configurations that NGINX Gateway Fabric generates.
+Snippets allow users to insert NGINX configuration into different contexts of the NGINX configurations that NGINX Gateway Fabric generates.

-Snippets are for advanced NGINX users who need more control over the generated NGINX configuration, and can be used in cases where Gateway API resources or NGINX extensions don't apply.
+Snippets are for advanced NGINX users who need more control over the generated NGINX configuration, and can be used in cases where Gateway API resources or NGINX extensions policies don't apply.

 ---

 ## Disadvantages of Snippets

+{{< warning >}} We recommend managing NGINX configuration through Gateway API resources, [first-class policies]({{< relref "overview/custom-policies.md" >}}), and other existing NGINX extensions before using Snippets. {{< /warning >}}

 Snippets are configured using the `SnippetsFilter` API, but are disabled by default due to their complexity and security implications.